ROCm/ROCR-Runtime/README.md

-### HSA Runtime API and runtime for Boltzmann
+### ROCm Platform Runtime: ROCr a HPC market focused API that leverages HSA Runtime Specification

-This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA Boltzmann kernel agents.
+This repository includes the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA  kernel agents.
 Reference source code for the core runtime is also available.

 The AMD/ATI Fiji(c) and Hawaii(c) families of discrete GPUs are currently supported.